General Information

 Future school-based mental health professionals who share our commitment to support students, school staff, and families in rural communities.
 More specifically, we are looking for students who are studying in school counseling, school psychology, or school social work programs who are seeking an internship AND early career experience (at least two years) in a rural Tennessee school district (please note: the internship placement and early career experiences must be directly with the Project RAISE school district; experiences cannot be with a third-party contractor who provides services in the school district).
 Students should also expect to be obtaining employment with the rural Tennessee school district immediately after fulfilling their internship requirements (completing their degree program/obtaining relevant licensure/certification).

-To learn more about licensure requirements, please refer to the Tennessee Department of Education’s guidance or email educator.licensure@tn.gov.
+To learn more about licensure requirements, please refer to the Tennessee Department of Education’s guidance or email the educator licensure office.

 When should a prospective intern apply to Project RAISE?